-• The amount demanded by the landlord is wrong.

-- The landlord demands extra amounts that are not rent. - You already paid the rent. - The landlord failed to make repairs and the rent should be reduced. - Your landlord turned off water or electricity or has illegally locked you out of your home. - You are protected by the CDC Eviction Moratorium and you should not be required to pay any money into the Court Registry while the moratorium is in effect.
+- The amount demanded by the landlord is wrong. - The landlord demands extra amounts that are not rent. - You already paid the rent. - The landlord failed to make repairs and the rent should be reduced. - The landlord has refused to participant in rental assistance applications such as ERAP and this constitutes source of income discrimination. - Your landlord turned off water or electricity or has illegally locked you out of your home.